Our Response to COVID-19

 As always, we partner with you because we trust and respect you.
 Most of you have received operating support grants from us and have permission to use those funds in whatever way you need to continue your operations and serve your constituencies.
 For those who did receive program specific funds, we recognize you may have a need to modify those grants to respond to the crisis.
 Please simply let us know your plans in an email.
 We trust your leadership and judgment.

-The next deadline for grant applications is January 15th for consideration at our March meeting.
+The current deadline for grant applications is July 15th for consideration at our September meeting.
+The following deadline is October 15th for consideration in December.
 We ask that you apply through our online application and provide all required documents where possible.
 If you are unable to provide all documentation due to complications from COVID, please let us know and we can discuss a simplified application process.
-We will, if it is warranted, review and fund grants mid-cycle.
 We will post any updates here, so please continue to check back on this site.

 The Foundation has made grants to several of the pooled funds that have been created to support the most immediate needs of our community and we will do everything we can to continue our support of our current grantees that are serving those needs.
 Please let us know how we can help.
 We are in this together.